|

 get sued if the photo needed a release and the photographer didn't have one.

-his photosthe buyer does.
-And the photographer has no control over
+As stated above, the photographer has no control over what the buyer does

-not possible for a photographer to know or to guarantee that a release
+know or to guarantee that a release would be required.
+The responsibility

-puts the photo into publication.
-The photographer is not (and cannot
+lies solely with whoever puts the photo into publication.
+The

-be) in a position to assume the responsibility for how someone else
+photographer is not (and cannot be) in a position to assume the

-publishes his photos.
+responsibility for how someone else publishes his photos.

 Since taking pictures doesn't require a release, nor does selling or